GroovyGiantPanda/FiveMRpServerResources/README.md

 ## Enjoy!
 Hopefully some of you find this codebase helpful and/or educational!

-I will add this to the subreddit closed-message in the old subreddit [/r/GTAVRPClips](http://www.reddit.com/r/GTAVRPClips/) so you always have a way to find it.
-(Don't worry; that subreddit is not coming back.
-Submissions will remain approval only and this subreddit will remain linked via sticky.)
-It will also remain permanently available on the GitHub.

-Also, a large thanks to all the The Family developers and the rest of the community for the great couple of months we spent together.
+A large thanks to all the The Family developers and the rest of the community for the great couple of months we spent together.

 _So long and thanks for all the fish!_